gemerden/anygraph/README.md

 * Applying a function to each connected node in the graph, possibly altering the graph,
 * Traversing the graph with a key-function to select the next node,
 * Checking for cycles or if a node is reachable from another node,
+* Gathering all nodes in the graph, from forward and backward relationships,
+* Finding the endpoints of the graph, where progression is no longer possible.

 No inheritance is needed, a graph structure can simply be added to a class by setting one or two class attributes on your (possibly existing) class.